davidezilio/custom_navigation/README.md

 # Custom planners using ROS Navigation Stack
-This repository contains a custom Global and Local path planner.
+This repository contains a custom Global and Local planners.
 The algorithms implemented are
 - Astar for global planner
 - DWA for local planner